A/N: Thank you to everyone who left reviews or faves for the last story

 She glanced over at John and shook her head.
 "He can't stay like that," she explained as she gently touched Rodney's arm.

 McKay flinched away from the touch and mumbled something about not fast enough but didn't wake.

-The nurse stepped back and he wasn't sure if she believed him or not, but she moved back around the bed and returned to the nurse's desk in the corner.
-Sheppard thought she looked anything but pleased.
+John wasn't sure if she believed him or not, but she moved back around the bed and returned to the nurse's desk in the corner.
+John thought she looked anything but pleased.

 "Overprotective?"
 Beckett supplied with a smile.

-He packed up the supplies as Sheppard threw back the bed covers.
+He packed up the supplies as John threw back the bed covers.
 "As for Rodney, Major, I suspect whatever he's up to has something to do with what happened in the jumper.
 That might help narrow down for you where he might be hiding."

-"I have not seen him today, Major," Teyla said apparently reading his mind as she watched him look around for their missing team member.
+"I have not seen him today, Major," Teyla said, apparently reading his mind as she watched him look around for their missing team member.

 "He missed breakfast yesterday, too, sir," Ford reported.